Born: 10 / 20 / 1937

 "I always loved her stage dresses with the trademark fringe.
 When she got to rockin', it looked like someone was shaking a Christmas tree."

 Capitol Records soon released “Let’s Have a Party” as a single and it roared up the rock and roll charts.
 On stage, Wanda exuded a feisty persona, wearing tight silk dresses, long earrings, high heels and blazing red lipstick.
 She sang with a sexy, growling, wildcat voice – a technique copied numerous times over the years by female artists in various genres.
 Roy Clark, fellow Oklahoman and Wanda’s former bandleader, once remarked, “I always loved her stage dresses with the trademark fringe.
 When she got to rockin’, it looked like someone was shaking a Christmas tree.”

 From the 1960s to the early 1970s, Wanda became a fixture on the Las Vegas nightclub scene, performing for crowds of rockabilly fans.
 Overall, Jackson charted 30 country hits from 1954 to 1974 and was twice nominated for a Grammy Award for Best Country Vocal Performance by a Female.
 She was also inducted into the Rock and Roll Hall of Fame and received the Lifetime Achievement Award from the American Music Association in 2010.

 In 2011, Wanda released the album The Party Ain’t Over with Jack White of the White Stripes to rave reviews.
-Wanda Jackson continues to tour internationally until 2019 when, at age 81, she retired to focus on her health.
+Wanda Jackson continued to tour internationally until 2019 when, at age 81, she retired to focus on her health.